 Forum for Intellectual Property

-Chairing the Forum is Hudson Senior Fellow Adam Mossoff.
-Also supporting the Forum are Hudson Senior Fellows Urška Petrov?i?, Harold Furchtgott-Roth and Thomas Duesterberg.
+Chairing the Forum for Intellectual Property is Hudson Senior Fellow Adam Mossoff, who founded the Forum for Intellectual Property along with Hudson Senior Fellow Urška Petrovcic.
+Also supporting the Forum for Intellectual Property are Hudson Legal Fellow Devlin Hartline and Hudson Senior Fellows Harold Furchtgott-Roth and Thomas Duesterberg.

 Director, Center for the Economics of the Internet

 In the Media